pathfindertools/hackathons/content/events/ethglobal_paris_2023.md

 text: >
-  At the beautiful Palais Brongniart, attend talks and workshops, gain valuable feedback from leading teams, and engage with community of experts, mentors, judges partners such as Polygon, Metamask, The Uniswap Foundation, 1inch, Gnosis Chain and many more. $375k of prizes.
+  At the beautiful Palais Brongniart, attend talks and workshops, gain valuable feedback from leading teams, and engage with community of experts, mentors, judges partners. $375k of prizes.
 link: 'https://ethglobal.com/events/paris2023'
 status: current
 ---